 David Walley: Founder & Design Director

 Whilst working as an Art Director in the film industry, David co-founded Yellow Diva with architect James Davis.
 Their shared passions produced a dynamic first collection of sculptural furniture which launched the brand to critical acclaim at Milan's Salone del Mobile 1996.
-Since moving back to Mebourne David has continued to expand and diversify the product range with designs including the highly successful WB Series commissioned by Zenith Interiors and the award winning M Series.
+Since moving back to Melbourne David has continued to expand and diversify the product range with designs including the highly successful WB Series commissioned by Zenith Interiors and the award winning M Series.
 Professional involvement comprises sessional tuition, industry mentorship and guest design judge.

 Felicity Joll: Creative Director

-Further to an honours degree in architecture Felicity entered the film industry as a freelance art director, gaining extensive experience working on prestigious productions at the BBC and for numerous independant film production companies.
+Further to an honours degree in architecture Felicity entered the film industry as a freelance art director, gaining extensive experience working on prestigious productions at the BBC and for numerous independent film production companies.
 This was followed by a period with London architects Hawkins\Brown working across a variety of projects including RIBA exhibition curation and publication of &\Also monograph.
 Joining Yellow Diva as Creative Director with responsibility for repositioning the brand for its Australian debut, her vision is to promote ideas-driven, highly individual work as a bench mark for local manufacture.